hudson155/kairo/limber-backend-application/module/auth/README.md

     Auth0 has some of this information, but reaches out to the auth module for the rest.

 * The auth module is responsible for access tokens.
-    Access tokens are only for admins at this time.
+    Access tokens are only for superusers and identity providers at this time.
+    Base64 encoded UUIDs are 24 characters in length.
+    The last 2 characters are always '='.
+    Access tokens are comprised of back-to-back base64 encoded UUIDs, with these '=' characters removed.
+    Therefore the length is always 44 characters.
+    The first portion is the token ID, and the second portion is the token secret.